 30 Student/Adult Partnership Activities

-- Train students about multiple perspectives regarding issues in education
+- Build student power by teaching them about multiple perspectives regarding issues in education

-- Train educators about the difference between Students as Recipients and Students as Partners
+- Engage students as facilitators to train educators about the difference between Students as Recipients and Students as Partners

-- Help students understand the education system, including what it is, how it operates, who is in it, where it fails and when it succeeds
+- Teach students about the education system, including what it is, how it operates, who is in it, where it fails and when it succeeds

-- Develop opportunities for students to share their unfettered concerns about schools and education with adults
+- Develop opportunities for students to share student voice, especially unfettered concerns, about schools and education with adults

 - Create formal positions for students to occupy throughout education

 - Engaging students as partners, create curriculum for your classes that teaches them to identify, plan, critique and challenge educational practices and leadership activities